chance2021/lab24-helm-deployment/README.md

               secretKeyRef:
                 name: github-token
                 key: username
-          - name: GITHUB_EMAIL
-            valueFrom:
-              secretKeyRef:
-                name: github-token
-                key: email
           - name: GITHUB_TOKEN
             valueFrom:
               secretKeyRef:
                 name: github-token
                 key: token
-          - name: GIT_REMOTE
-            value: ${GIT_REMOTE}
 ```

 > The template assumes you always push to `main`.
-Use Workflow parameters if you need branch-specific behavior.
-If you keep `${GHCR_REPO}` or `${GIT_REMOTE}` literal in the YAML, run `envsubst < argo/workflow-template.yaml.tmpl > argo/workflow-template.yaml` (or substitute manually) before applying so Kubernetes receives the concrete values.
+Use Workflow parameters if you need branch-specific behavior, and keep automation credentials exclusively in Kubernetes secrets (the workflow never needs pre-rendered `${...}` placeholders).

 ---